-ABOUT EXCELPOINT TECHNOLOGY LTD. (Company Registration No. 200103280C)
+ABOUT EXCELPOINT TECHNOLOGY LTD.

+(Company Registration No. 200103280C)

 Excelpoint Technology Ltd. (the "Company") and its subsidiaries ("Excelpoint" or the "Group") are one of the leading regional business-to-business platforms providing quality electronic components, engineering design services and supply chain management to original equipment manufacturers, original design manufacturers and electronics manufacturing services in the Asia Pacific region.
-Excelpoint Technology Ltd. has been recognised in the top 25 Global Electronics Distributors and top Global Distributors lists by EBN, an online community for global supply chain professionals and EPSNews, a US-based information and data portal and resource centre for electronics and supply chain industries.
+Excelpoint Technology Ltd. has been recognised in the top 25 Global Electronics Distributors and top Global Distributors lists by EBN, an online community for global supply chain professionals and EPSNews, a US-based information and data portal and resource centre for electronics and supply industries.

 Excelpoint works closely with its principals to create innovative solutions to complement its customers' products and solutions.
 Aimed at improving operational efficiency and cost competitiveness, it has research and development ("R&D") centres in Singapore, China and Vietnam helmed by a team of professional engineers.

-Established in 1987 and headquartered in Singapore, Excelpoint has more than 700 employees from over 10 countries in more than 40 cities.
+Established in 1987 and headquartered in Singapore, Excelpoint has more than 700 employees.